Nigeria’sNigeria’s transportation business is undoubtedly one of the leading lucrative businesses, with many unexplored and untapped areas.

 - The driver must come with two or more sureties and documentation.

 - agreement on what to do if any part of the vehicle is damaged

 - Agreement on the care of the vehicle.

 5. Grow the business:

 Some percentage of money should be kept aside to purchase new vehicles.

-While other percentage should be use to take care of the vehicle such as body repairs, regular checkup and engine maintenance.
+While another percentage should be used to take care of the vehicle, such as body repairs, regular checkups, and engine maintenance.

-The cost of starting a Transportation business in Nigeria varies due to mode or type of vehicle you are purchasing.
+The cost of starting a Transportation business in Nigeria varies due to the mode or type of vehicle you purchase.

-Other factors such as vehicle registration, obtaining drivers license, fees paid to obtain government, council or union documentation etc.
+Other factors include vehicle registration, obtaining a driver’s license, fees paid to receive government, council, or union documentation, etc.